Sanad Board Biographies

 SHABEER ZACKY - EXECUTIVE MEMBER

 His past research in the field of education focused on both the theory and practical implementation of philosophy in the primary and secondary school classroom, and developing a logic and critical thinking course for children.
-Islamic philosophers such as Muhammad Naquib Al-Attas, Malek Bennabi and Muhammad Iqbal are some of the key sources from which he draws from in envisioning his projects.
+Islamic philosophers such as Muhammad Naquib Al-Attas, Malek Bennabi and Muhammad Iqbal guide his thought and projects.

 These two areas of thought coalesce in his work with the Sanad Foundation.